FAQ | KCET

 Can I give a membership as a gift to someone else?

-Yes, you can definitely donate to KCET in order to give a gift membership to a family member or a friend.
-For more information regarding KCET gift memberships, simply contact our Member Services Department at 1-866-523-8200.
+Unfortunately, current system limitations make us unable to offer a gift membership at this time.
+For the most up-to-date information regarding KCET gift memberships, simply contact our Member Services Department at 1-866-523-8200.

 Can I make a donation to get a thank-you gift for someone else?